Peopl3s/Peopl3s/README.md

 ### 🎓 Education
 - BSc in Computer Science
 - MSc in Professional Education (Business Informatics)
-- PhD Candidate in Systems Analysis & Information Processing
+- PhD Candidate in Systems Analysis & Information Processing (in progress)

-### 🌍 English: B1 (actively improving)

 ---